HelloKitty/TypeSafe.Http.Net/README.md

 TypeSafe.Http.Net is designed for ease-of-use.
 Using the modern concept of reflection, metadata or annotations you can prepare a .NET interface type to become a client to a REST/HTTP/Web service.

 Firstly to prepare an interface for use in TypeSafe.Http.Net you'll want to add the NuGet Package [TypeSafe.Http.Net.Metadata](https://www.nuget.org/packages/TypeSafe.Http.Net.Metadata/) that contains the attributes/annotations for the project.
-This project currently has a requirement of Netstandard1.1 but I am working on reducing this to Netstandard1.0.
+The Metadata project currently has a requirement of Netstandard1.1 but I am working on reducing this to Netstandard1.0.

 ### Http Methods